 Various designs of conventional self-supporting towers have been used in Queensland for over 50 years and are the standard form of support structure for high voltage construction observed throughout the state.
-Guyed structures are also used in Queensland and other States.

 For self-supporting towers, individual components are fabricated from galvanised steel angle sections (members) and steel plate and are assembled onsite.
 Individual foundations support the four legs of the tower.
 Treatments can be applied to the galvanised surfaces of the towers and poles to reduce visual impact where necessary.
 For self-supporting poles, individual components are fabricated from galvanised steel plate and bolted or sleeved together onsite.
 A large single foundation supports the pole.